 Wipe that look off your face.
 Like you’re smelling shit.
 But what good can come of it—me, a visitor in someone else’s apartment.

 Ingrate.
-Imagine the homeless shelter.
-The thick plastic wrapped around the mattress.
-The toothless old farts, staring off into space.
-And you there, one of them, your plump cheeks sagging for lack of decent food.
+Think about the homeless shelter.
+Thick plastic wrapped around the mattress, toothless old farts staring off into space.
+And you there with them, your plump cheeks sagging for lack of decent food.

 The car pulls up to a building sitting on pilotis on Rua Itacuruçá.
-An elderly lady with a flowery dress with shoulder straps stands up from a stool next to the doorman’s desk, walks to the car, and opens the freeloader’s door.
+An elderly lady in a flowery dress stands up from a stool next to reception.
+She walks to the car and opens the freeloader’s door.

 First, a wrinkled face.
 Then the sweet smell of clean skin, made damp and leathery with body lotion.
 Her tiny, dark eyes appear at window-level and settle on Leandro.